Yellow Twig Dogwood

 Of course the most striking feature of your Yellow Twig Dogwood is its twig color.
 Maintaining its green color through the summer months, it makes a dramatic shift to bright yellow after the leaves have fallen, displaying outstanding color against the browns and greys of winter.

-Yellow Twig Dogwood will grow to about 6 feet in height with an equal spread.
+Yellow Twig Dogwood will grow to about 8 feet in height and 6 feet wide.
 It doesn’t require any pruning, but is happy to be trimmed if you so desire.
 It’s tolerant of a variety of conditions and is even drought tolerant.

 For a splash of much-needed color in winter you can’t go wrong with a Yellow Twig Dogwood.
 Four-season interest, and particular winter appeal is a rare thing.
 Couple the Yellow Twig with a Red Dogwood for a truly unique display in your winter landscape this year.